 Non Modifiable Alimony Florida

 To modify alimony Florida, the moving party must justify the modification of an alimony award by showing: “(1) a substantial change in circumstances, (2) that was not contemplated at the time of the final judgment of dissolution, and (3) that is sufficient, material, involuntary, and permanent in nature.”
 Florida Statute § 61.14(1)(a).
 What is a substantial change in circumstances?
-There are examples in case law, but every case is unique.
+There are examples in case law, though every case is unique.
 That may seem vague so consider your own facts.
 Has your job been eliminated?
 Is it possible to find substitute employment for similar wages?
 Does your profession now demand a different educational standard that you do not qualify for and your job has been terminated?
 There are many unique and unfortunate financial downturns happening because of Covid and electoral politics (hopefully both are temporary).

 Not contemplated at the time of the final judgment means that if it was reasonably understood or foreseeable that your economic circumstances would change, it may be difficult to modify alimony in Florida.
 If a spouse knew they would be retiring in two years, agreeing to a high amount of alimony may be a challenging obstacle to overcome.
 The involuntariness and permanency standard is perhaps the toughest to prove and requires substantial evidence for a good showing of proof.
 See Golson, 207 So.
 3d at 325; see also Gelber v.
 Brydger, 248 So.
 3d 1170, 1173 n.1 & n.2 (Fla.
 4th DCA 2018); Dogoda v.
 Dogoda, 233 So.
 3d 484, 488 (Fla.
 2d DCA 2017).
 Befanis v.
 Befanis, 293 So.
 3d 1121, 1123 (Fla.
 5th DCA 2020).
 This all presupposes you have not waived your right with non modifiable alimony Florida.

 Jonathan Jacobs is a divorce attorney Orlando and a divorce attorney Clermont FL dedicated to assisting his clients with their divorce and family law litigation.
-Call us for a consultation when you need to modify alimony Florida.
+Call us at 407-335-8113 for a consultation when you need to modify alimony Florida.